liborty/TokenCrypt/README.md

 ## Testing

-`crptest indir`

-Tests `ncrpt` and `dcrpt`.
-It first encrypts and then decrypts all the files in the given input directory and compares the results against the original files.
-Finally, it cleans up all the created directories.

-The reported compression/decompression rates and sizes should exactly match.

-The reconstructed files should be reported as being identical to the originals.
-Some character differences may arise for hexadecimal files because `hexcheck` converts both a-f and A-F to 10-15 and also it cleans up spurious spaces and newlines, instead of just rejecting files.
-API keys should be separated into their own  unique files.
-If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version (see FAQ.md).

-`expimptest indir`

-Much like the above test but tests the export-import scripts `expcrypt` and `impcrypt` instead.

 An automated github action compiles the C programs and runs both `crptest`  and `expimptest` over the `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
 It also tests reursive descent into a subdirectory.
 The 'test' badge at the top of this document lights up green when all the tests were passed.
-Note that only the summary output `test.log` is saved in the repository, not the encrypted, decrypted or key directories.
+Note that only the summary output `test.log` is saved in the repository, everything else is tidied up (removed) after the tests.

+Some character differences may arise for hexadecimal files because `hexcheck` converts both a-f and A-F to 10-15 and also it cleans up spurious spaces and newlines, instead of just rejecting such files.
+API keys should be separated into their own unique files.
+If the spaces/newlines turn out to be an unintended corruption, then the original file ought to be replaced by the cleaned up (reconstructed) version.

+### `crptest testdir`

+performs an automated test of `ncrpt`, creating directories, checking that not a single byte was corrupted anywhere while encrypting and decrypting back the contents of (any) `testdir`.
+The reported compression/decompression rates and sizes should also exactly match.
+Afterwards it cleans up all the created directories.

+### `expimptest testdir`

+is just like `crptest`, except it tests `expcrypt` and its creation of the archive files instead of directories.
+In both cases, `impcrypt` is used for unpacking, decrypting and decompressing back.
+The reconstructed files should be reported as being identical to the originals.

-### Exercise
+## Exercise

 Suppose you maintain some git repository, say `mygitrepo`.
 Go one level up:  `cd ..`, and run:
 `ncrpt -r mygitrepo mygitkeys gencrypted`